The Source for Bankruptcy Assistance in Midland, Sanford, and Mt. Pleasant, MI

 When Not to File for Bankruptcy

-- If you have filed within the last few years.
+- If you have already filed for bankruptcy within the last few years.

-- If your only source of income is Social Security you may not need to file because it cannot be garnished.
+- If your only source of income is Social Security, you may not need to file.
+These funds cannot be garnished.